Mario Moretti: Biography

 He was sentenced to six life sentences for his crime, but, after serving 15 years in jail, he was paroled in 1998.
 In terms of his parole, he is allowed to work outside prison, but must return to prison at night and over weekends.

+Franceschini claims

 In 1999 Franceschini claimed that he suspected that two leading Red Brigades members, Mario Moretti and Giovanni Senzani, were spies who had infiltrated the Red Brigades.
 These claims were made before an Italian parliamentary commission on terrorism in March 1999 and were published in L'Espresso.
 "From my knowledge of the people involved, I am convinced that that [i.e. the Moro operation] was an extremely complex operation that could not have been accomplished by the individuals identified as having participated in the official accounts", he informed the commission.